 The story is set in 1953.
 It opens with a young woman – Esther Greenwood – completing a summer internship at a prominent magazine in New York City, exactly as Plath did (I’m not going to point out every similarity though, because that would get very old very quickly – just trust me that Esther = Sylvia, kay?).
 Esther had high hopes for the internship, but it’s been nothing like what she expected, and she’s more perplexed than enamoured with the glamourous big-city lifestyle.
 She returns home, in low spirits, and her mother piles on, telling her that she was rejected by the prestigious writing program she’d set her sights on entering.

-So, Esther can’t figure out what the fuck to do with herself.
+So, Esther can’t figure out what to do with herself.
 She tries to read Finnegan’s Wake, but gives up on that quick smart.
 She thinks about marriage and motherhood, but decides she’d rather throw up in her mouth and swallow it.
 She looks into all of the socially-acceptable “woman jobs” available to her (like stenography), but they bore the pants off her.
 Given her options, it’s hardly a surprise that she winds up extremely depressed.

 Her mother has her committed, and she finally receives some actual therapy from a non-idiot, including properly-administered ECT, after which her condition greatly improves.
 She takes many steps towards rebuilding her life and her mental health, and she says she feels as though the “bell jar” of her depression has been lifted (thus, the title).
 The book ends with her talking about her fear that the bell jar would again descend one day – it’s kind of ambiguous, but also beautiful.